 One might have thought that after three years of military dictatorship, the people would have been eager to exercise their democratic rights.
 Not so.
-In the legislative elections of vote; in the Presidential elections at the end of that year, that figure dropped to 27%.
+In the legislative elections of summer 1995, just over 30% turned out to Convergence, they proceeded to sabotage what vote; in the Presidential elections at the end of that year, that figure dropped to 27%.